devtpc/Kafka02-Connect/README.md

 ```

-As the `date_time` field should me masked, it has to be set properly:
+As the `date_time` field should be masked, it has to be set properly:
 ```
       "transforms": "MaskField",
       "transforms.MaskField.type": "org.apache.kafka.connect.transforms.MaskField$Value",